Belarus frees 52 prisoners, Lithuanian president says

-VILNIUS, Lithuania — (AP) — Belarus has freed 52 prisoners, including six Lithuanians, Lithuanian President Gitanas Nauseda said on X.
+VILNIUS, Lithuania — (AP) — Belarus has freed 52 prisoners, and they have crossed into Lithuania, the Lithuanian president said Thursday.

+As the release became public, Belarusian state media posted a video of a U.S. envoy announcing that Washington had lifted sanctions on Belarus national air carrier, Belavia.

+Among those released were 14 foreigners — six Lithuanians, two Latvians, two Poles, two Germans, one French national and one U.K. national — according to the Belarusian presidency's press service.

 Lukashenko has ruled the nation of 9.5 million with an iron fist for more than three decades, relentlessly cracking down on the opposition and independent media.